Drawing contrast with Trump, Biden promises U.S. allies a partnership that's not transactional

-WASHINGTON (Reuters) - U.S. President Joe Biden on Friday planned to draw a sharp contrast with the foreign policy of his much-derided predecessor, Donald Trump, vowing to end transactional diplomacy and promote democracy over autocracies.
+WASHINGTON (Reuters) - U.S. President Joe Biden on Friday drew a sharp contrast with the foreign policy of his much-derided predecessor, Donald Trump, vowing to end transactional diplomacy and promote democracy over autocracies.

 The Democratic president, sworn in a month ago, used his first big appearance on the global stage - a “virtual visit” to Europe - to try to re-establish the United States as a multilateral team player after four years of divisive “America First” policies pursued by Trump.

-In excerpts from a speech he planned to give, Biden drew a stark difference with the more transactional foreign policy practiced by Trump, who angered allies by breaking off global accords and threatening to end defense assistance unless they toed his line.
+In an online speech to the Munich Security Conference, Biden drew a stark difference with the more transactional foreign policy practiced by Trump, who angered allies by breaking off global accords and threatening to end defense assistance unless they toed his line.

 “Our partnerships have endured and grown through the years because they are rooted in the richness of our shared democratic values.
 They’re not transactional.
 They’re not extractive.
-They’re built on a vision of the future where every voice matters,” he will say, according to excerpts released by the White House.
+They’re built on a vision of the future where every voice matters,” he said.

+“I know, I know the past few years of strain (have) tested our transatlantic relationship, but the United States is determined - determined to re-engage with Europe,” he said.

+Biden told U.S. allies that they must stand firm against the challenges posed by China, Russia and Iran, saying Russia was seeking to weaken the transatlantic alliance and calling for a united front to counter what he called China’s abusive economic practices.

 Biden arrived bearing gifts - a $4 billion pledge of support for global coronavirus vaccination efforts, the re-entry of the United States into the Paris climate accord and the prospect of a nearly $2 trillion spending measure that could bolster both the U.S. and global economies.

-His speech will be to an online session later of the Munich Security Conference, which often draws top global leaders and where several years ago as a private citizen he reassured participants rattled by the Trump presidency: “We will be back.”
+He then spoke to the Munich conference, which draws top global leaders.
+Several years ago as a private citizen he reassured participants rattled by the Trump presidency: “We will be back.”

-Biden will underscore that democracies, not autocracies, offer the best path forward for the world, after the Jan.
-6 siege of the U.S. Capitol by pro-Trump rioters showed how fragile democracy can be.
+Democracies, not autocracies, offer the best path forward for the world, Biden said.

 “We must demonstrate that democracies can still deliver for our people.
 That is our galvanizing mission.
 Democracy doesn’t happen by accident.
 We have to defend it.
 Strengthen it.
 Renew it.
-We have to prove that our model isn’t a relic of our history,” Biden said, according to the excerpts.
+We have to prove that our model isn’t a relic of our history,” Biden said.

+He said the White House was reviewing a Trump administration cap on troops that can be deployed to Germany.

 RUSSIA, CHINA CHALLENGES

-Biden will drive home his view that major market economies and democracies must work together to tackle challenges posed by great-power competitors like Russia and China, as well as transnational challenges ranging from nuclear proliferation to climate change and cybersecurity, the official said.
+Biden emphasized that major market economies and democracies must work together to tackle challenges posed by great-power competitors like Russia and China, and challenges ranging from nuclear proliferation to climate change and cybersecurity.

+He pledged commitment to alliances that Trump had attacked, while attacking Russia and China.

+“The United States is fully committed to our NATO alliance, and I welcome your investment in the military capabilities that enable our shared defenses,” Biden said.

+“An attack on one is an attack on all.
+That is our unshakeable vow.”

-The U.S. president will speak specifically about “malign” and concerted action he believes Russia has taken to destabilize and undermine democracy in the United States and Europe and elsewhere, and will call on allies to stand firm with Washington, the official said.
+Russia has tried to destabilize and undermine democracy in the United States and Europe and elsewhere, Biden said, asking allies to stand firm with Washington.

 The Kremlin has repeatedly denied any such action.